deyran/clean-code-in-python/Chapter 1/01-Introduction.md

 By the end of this book, you will come up with own definition of Clean Code.

-## The importance of having clean code
+## The importance of having clean code - 3-5
 ## Some exceptions

 <!--
 # Chapter 1 Introduction, Code Formatting, and Tools
+## The importance of having clean code - 3-5

 ## Introduction - 2
 ## The meaning of Clean Code - 2-3
 -->